BDMYRepository/Echino-Interactions/README.md

 # Echino-Interactions
-Data set with historical reports about parasitic and commensal invertebrates of echinoderms
+Data set with historical reports about parasitic and commensal invertebrates of echinoderms from American Tropical And Subtropical Atlantic.
+Data extracted to index papers and historical reports.